madrury/madrury.github.io/_posts/2026-03-20-galois-group.markdown

 ### Resources
-I came to this problem from a misreading of a Univeristy of Washington qualifying exam question, which, when correctly stated, is:
+I came to this problem from a misreading of a University of Washington qualifying exam question, which, when correctly stated, is:

 {% capture qualifying-exam-question %}
 Let $\alpha, \beta$ denote the unique positive real 5th root of 7 and 4th root of 5, respectively.
 Determine the degree of $\Q(\alpha, \beta)$ over $\Q$.
 {% endcapture %}
-{% include goal.html content=qualifying-exam-question name="Qalifying Exam Problem" %}
+{% include goal.html content=qualifying-exam-question name="Qualifying Exam Problem" %}

 This is, of course, a much simpler problem than what we're getting up to here.
 You can find the problem on the [2018 Algebra Prelim](https://math.washington.edu/sites/math/files/documents/grad/algebra-sept-2018.pdf) hosted [here](https://math.washington.edu/past-phd-preliminary-exams).

 Various resources were very helpful in learning and practicing enough Galois theory to solve this sort of problem.

 - My all time favorite book on Algebra is [Topics In Algebra](https://www.thriftbooks.com/w/topics-in-algebra_in-herstein/254351) by Herstein.
-There's not enough Galois theory in there for everything we need, but its style and entusiasm is very close to my ♥.
+There's not enough Galois theory in there for everything we need, but its style and enthusiasm is very close to my ♥.
 - [Keith Conrad's Essays](https://kconrad.math.uconn.edu/blurbs/) on many, many subjects in algebra do have all we need.
-These are such a rich source of joy and information, I am very indebteed to Keith for providing these free resources.
-I'll cite particualr articles as we need them.
+These are such a rich source of joy and information, I am very indebted to Keith for providing these free resources.
+I'll cite particular articles as we need them.
-- A free texbook that has also has everything we need is J.S.
+- A free textbook that has also has everything we need is J.S.
 Milne's [Fields and Galois Theory](https://www.jmilne.org/math/CourseNotes/ft.html).
 - The [PARI](https://pari.math.u-bordeaux.fr/) computer algebra system is free [^as-in-freedom] software, and includes algorithms for computing splitting fields and Galois groups.
 This is free software and we'll use it to check our work.
 - The [Groupprops Wiki](https://groupprops.subwiki.org/wiki/Main_Page) and [Group Names database](https://people.maths.bris.ac.uk/~matyd/GroupNames) holds rich information about the structure and identity of finite groups.
 We'll make use of them to narrow down possible isomorphism classes of our Galois groups.